nstratos/mdt/README.md

 ## Usage

 * Download the [latest executable](https://github.com/nstratos/mdt/releases)
-  for your platform and place it in a folder (it will produce logs and a config.json file).
+  for your platform and place it in a folder (it will produce logs).

   If you have Go installed on your system you can build an executable with:
 ```